alvieirajr/reader/README.md

 # Readable Project

-This is final assessment project for Udacity's React Fundamentals course.
+This is final assessment project for Udacity's React and Redux course.

 ## TL;DR